 Provide a summary of the expenses associated with your activities and expected revenue from other sources, if any.
 Please note the following stipulations on expenditures:

 - Expenditures on acquired (not renting) capital goods – such as laptops, software and equipment in general may not exceed $100.

 - Students may not pay themselves a salary, though they may pay others directly for their services.

 - Award money may not be spent on liquor.

-- A 100-word biography and unofficial Oberlin transcript for each student involved in project.
+- A 100-word biography and unofficial Oberlin transcript for each student involved in the project.

-- Supporting audio, video, or portfolio files that highlight your work.
+- Supporting audio or video files that highlight your work.